 Schedule.
-The project demanded a compressed schedule to complete the 19 mile project in 13 months time, including the addition of 26 lane miles of HOV lanes and 12 GPL miles in under 400 days.
+The project demanded a compressed schedule to complete the 19 mile project in 13 month’s time, including the addition of 26 lane miles of HOV lanes and 12 GPL miles in under 400 days.
 Due to the aggressive nature of this schedule, the PGJV Team prepared multiple contingency plans to eliminate risks to the overall schedule.
-The PGJV Team also created self-imposed milestones for the project to better manage the project and ensure schedule progress.
+The PGJV Team also created self-imposed milestones for the project to ensure schedule progress and to better manage the project.
 One of the milestones included meeting the spring paving window for two of the four segments, which the team successfully completed.

 Early Owner Integration.
 The Design-Build project delivery method allowed the PGJV Team to include the owner (ADOT) early in the preconstruction task force meetings to participate as observers before they were contractually allowed to engage.
 This allowed the opportunity for the ADOT representatives to engage with the project and streamlined the approval process for design packages, upon the start of contractual time.
 Additionally, PGJV held an informal project presentation shortly after notice of best value to present the major points of our proposal.
 Every member was given the opportunity to have an electronic copy of the Technical Proposal.
 This tied in with our approach to submit the design packages in a logical order of significance and prioritize them for ADOT reviewers to promote a smooth workflow.